Trump doubles down on conspiracy theory about woman’s death, ignoring grieving widower’s plea for peace

 “The Radical Left is in total command & control of Facebook, Instagram, Twitter and Google,” Trump tweeted on May 16.
 “The Administration is working to remedy this illegal situation.
 Stay tuned, and send names & events.”

-The Wall Street Journal later reported that the White House is considering establishing a panel to review complaints of bias gainst conservatives.
+The Wall Street Journal later reported that the White House is considering establishing a panel to review complaints of bias against conservatives.

 Neither Trump nor his aides expressed remorse Tuesday about the president dragging Klausutis into his feud with Scarborough, despite her husband’s plea.